Kettlebell Swing with Flip to Squat

 - 1

-Stand with your feet shoulder-width apart, holding the kettlebell with both hands in front of you, arms extended down.
+Stand with your feet slightly wider than shoulder-width apart, with the kettlebell on the floor a few inches in front of you.

 - 2

-Hinge at your hips, keeping your back straight, and swing the kettlebell back between your legs, then explosively drive your hips forward to swing it up to shoulder level.
+Hinge at your hips, keeping your back straight, and grab the kettlebell with both hands.

 - 3